daltonschool/robotzombie/Chapter 4: "All in the Family".md

   kids regained their strength and, with the help of their robots, were able to defeat the zombies.

   After all of the zombies were dead, the five remaining kids ran upstairs with their robots following close behind.
-  Once they were upstairs and safe they mourned their losses of their valiant friends who died to the hideous zombies.
+  Once they were upstairs and safe they mourned their losses of their valiant friends who were lost in the fight.

   Zach and Andrew wrapped their arms around the robot and began to cry softly into agent 4174.